The Virtual Universe

 The Curse of The Omen

 These ominous ingredients made The Omen an ideal candidate for a hefty curse.
+Now, surprise, surprise.
+Events took a sinister turn.
 Two months before the filming started, the son of lead actor Gregory Peck committed suicide.
 In the film, he is the father of the child who died.
 When Peck went to the film set of The Omen, lightning struck his plane.
 A few weeks later, lightning struck executive producer Mace Neufeld’s flight.
 A lightning bolt in Rome just missed producer Harvey Bernhard, which you might call unbelievable luck, but the number of lightning bolts involved was also incredible.
 Later, the IRA bombed the hotel in which Neufeld was staying.1 He also survived that.

 A plane hired by the studio to take aerial shots was switched at the last moment by the airline.
 The people who took the original aeroplane were all killed when it crashed on take-off.
 That is, again, incredible luck, but if you think there is a curse in operation, it is eerie nonetheless.
 An animal handler who worked on the film set died two weeks after working on the film when he was eaten alive by a large feline, possibly a tiger.1

 And then there is the non-fatal accident of Stuntman Alf Joint that seriously injured and hospitalised him when a stunt went wrong on the set of A Bridge Too Far in Arnhem in the Netherlands, less than a year after the production of The Omen.
 He jumped off a building and missed the inflatable safety bags.
 It nearly killed him.
-Joint said he felt a push even though nobody was near him.1 These accidents weren’t exceptional.
-These things happen.
-Their number might be noteworthy, but so far, they are not evidence of the infamous Curse of the Omen.
+Joint said he felt a push even though nobody was near him.1 Some of these accidents were indeed peculiar, but these things can happen by accident, a statistician would tell us.
+The number of accidents related to the film might be somewhat elevated, but there is no way to establish that, and most of the people involved survived, so that is hardly evidence of a curse.

 However, the following should make you wonder.
 On Friday, 13 August 1976, special effects consultant John Richardson drove through the Netherlands with Liz Moore.
-Both were working on A Bridge Too Far.
+Both were working on the film A Bridge Too Far.
 They became involved in a car accident that killed Moore.
 The gruesome accident is said to have been eerily similar to a scene Richardson had designed for The Omen.
-The story goes that the accident happened near a road sign stating a distance of 66.6 kilometres to the town of Ommen, a name very similar to Omen.
-And it happened on Friday the thirteenth.1 Now, that begins to look like a curse.
+The story goes that the accident happened near a road sign indicating 66.6 kilometres to the town of Ommen, a name similar to Omen.
+And it happened on Friday the thirteenth.1 Now, that begins to look more serious and curselike.

 Route N348 from Arnhem to Ommen